sagemath/trac_to_gh/Issue 1559.md

 # Issue 1559: repeated loading of cython file with home on NFS

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1559

 Original creator: wjp